Empress Harvest Morels

 That history matters to us because the best trade has never been only about moving goods.
 At its best, trade creates understanding.
 It connects people, places, craftsmanship, and culture.

-Empress Harvest was created to return to that deeper idea of trade - bringing the best of China back to America through products that carry quality, origin, and story.
+Empress Harvest was created to return to that deeper idea of trade - bringing exceptional Chinese specialty foods to the American market through products that carry quality, origin, and story.

-We are beginning with premium cultivated morels.
+We are beginning with premium dried morels.
 Over time, we plan to explore other exceptional Chinese products that deserve a stronger place in the U.S. market.

 Looking Both Ways